pabloqpacin/SLIT/README.md

 ✨ Going through some 101s it became crystal clear: I figured **Git** and **markdown files** were all I needed.
 Now this very file is my self-taught roadmap, a custom wiki, my knowledge-base, my self-learning journal.

 Now thanks for reading and I hope you find it useful too!
-You may fork this file, add your own sauces and share them back with mey! ⛏️
+You may fork this file, add your own sauces and share them with me! ⛏️

 ## Table of contents